punkchainfree/Monero-Pi-Node/monero-pi-node.md

 	**Waiting to finish installation or compilation.**

+ 8. Compiled binary files are in your home directory
+ $ `cd monero/build/Linux/master/release/bin`
+ $ `ls -lha`
- 8. Test  run monero node ./monerod
+ 9. Test  run monero node ./monerod
 `./monerod`

 	**Thank you for being great ✔**